gaf3/micro-logger/PYPI.md

 # micro-logger

-A JSON logger made for microservices.
+A JSON logger made for microservices

 # Usage